EuropePMC/techblog/drafts/2018-06-05-searching-text-html-pages.md

 ## Conclusions ##

-Searching plain text in HTML pages presents many challenges due to the nature of HTML rendering (tags, encoding, mismatch characters).
+Searching plain text in HTML pages presents many challenges due to the nature of HTML rendering (tags, characters encoding, mismatch characters).
 An approach to solve them is to introduce techniques to apply some sort of fuzzy matching.
 However, those techniques can be demanding from performance point of view especially if the HTML pages are long and the number of annotations to locate is big.
 Therefore, it is necessary to carefully balance accuracy of results and performance deciding when it is  appropriate to apply those strategies.

   [1]: https://europepmc.org/Annotations